rominirani/genai-apptemplates-googlecloud/summarization-slack/README.md

 ## Creat the Slack Slash Command

 We are going to create a custom Slash Command in Slack.
-This custom command that we shall call `\summarize` will invoke the Cloud Function that we have deployed in the previous section.
+This custom command that we shall call `/summarize` will invoke the Cloud Function that we have deployed in the previous section.
 Follow the steps given below:

 1. Go to [api.slack.com/apps](https://api.slack.com/apps)
 2. Click **Create New App**